Flocker, A Nascent Docker Service For Making Containers Portable, Data and All

 Until that capability is added, Flocker won’t be very useful.
 However, part of the reason ClusterHQ said it is making an announcement about the early version of the software is to try to drum up interest in the concept.
 Since it’s an open source project, developers who think the overall concept has merit can help iron out the wrinkles.

-For more about Flocker’s live migration capabilities, here’s a talk posted by Cloudsoft from the Docker meeting in Edinburgh last month by ClusterHQ Co-Founder and CEO Luke Marsden:
+For more about Flocker, here’s a little talk with ClusterHQ Co-Founder and CEO Luke Marsden: